sh-lee-prml/sh-lee-prml/readme.md

 - Brain-Computer Interface

 ### ✔ News
+- 2023.06: We release [HiddenSinger] for High-quality singing voice synthesis system.
+This project was funded by Netmarble AI Center, Netmarble Corp. in 2022.
 - 2023.05: We release [Decoupled Denoising Diffusion Models (DDDMs) and DDDM-VC](https://arxiv.org/abs/2305.15816) for robust voice conversion system.
 We also extend DDDMs to DDDM-TTS by utilzing the pre-trained DDDM-VC and Text-to-Vec (TTV) systems.
 - 2023.05: Two Paper have been accepted to Interspeech 2023 (Diff-HierVC, HierVST)
 <!-- - 2022.11: Two paper have been accepted to [JKAIA2022](http://aiassociation.kr/UploadData/Editor/Conference/202211/AB25A5D8158240D0A0D04C593F48DF0D.pdf)